 - No live ammunition - No knives or arrow tips (including field points, hunting broadheads, etc.) - No functional or non-functional bows, firearms or firearm parts that could be reassembled are allowed. - No humanoid shaped targets or reference to paintball, laser tag, air-soft, or pointing of any type of firearm or bow toward another person is allowed. - No display involving primarily tactical design firearms (i.e. AR platform or military type firearms) - No reference or use of the word "weapon" should be used in a display. - Make sure there are no safety violations in your display.
-(Example: no earplugs or safety glasses in a picture of a person shooting a firearm.) - 50380------ Shooting Sports: Archery Exhibit a poster or stand-alone display depicting safe archery handling, range safety, the parts of the bow, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program. - 50381------ Shooting Sports: Rifle Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the rifle, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program. - 50382------ Shooting Sports: Shotgun Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the shotgun, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program. - 50385------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 71 for the full list of requirements for the Maker Project and exhibit date and time.
+(Example: no earplugs or safety glasses in a picture of a person shooting a firearm.) - 50380------ Shooting Sports: Archery Exhibit a poster or stand-alone display depicting safe archery handling, range safety, the parts of the bow, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program. - 50381------ Shooting Sports: Rifle Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the rifle, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program. - 50382------ Shooting Sports: Shotgun Exhibit a poster or stand-alone display depicting safe firearm handling, range safety, the parts of the shotgun, tracking the target, target sighting, or another topic you have learned through the 4-H Shooting Sports program. - 50385------ Ready4Life Challenge See page 69 for the full list of requirements Ready4Life Challenge Projects.